Slamsneider/SimpleHtmlChatAgents/README.md

 The `finish_reason` parameter indicates the reason why the response ended.
 It can be either "stop" or "length".
 "Stop" means that the response had a 'normal' run, while "length" indicates that the response reached the `max_tokens` limit and is incomplete.
 If so, then to continue the response, you can use the word "continue" as the next prompt.

 ### Temperature
 The temperature parameter controls the randomness of the response.
-Lower values will result in more predictable responses, while higher values will result in more surprising responses.
-The default value is 0.7.
+Lower values will result in more predictable responses, while higher values will result in more surprising responses (hallucinations).

 ## ⚠️Important Note